Thelymitra variegata: Description

 Thelymitra variegata is a tuberous, perennial herb with an erect, dark green leaf which is egg-shaped near its purplish base, then suddenly narrows to a linear, channelled, spirally twisted leaf 40-100 mm long and 7-12 mm wide.
 Up to five glossy, variegated reddish, purplish or violet flowers with darker spots and blotches and yellowish margins, 30-50 mm wide are borne on a flowering stem 100-350 mm tall.
 The sepals and petals are 15-25 mm long and 6-10 mm wide.
 The column is a similar colour to the petals and sepals, 5-7 mm long and about 2 mm wide with a cluster of small finger-like glands on its back.
 There are two bright yellow or orange ear-like arms on the sides of the column.
 The flowers are insect pollinated and open widely on hot days.
 Flowering occurs in August and September.

 Taxonomy and naming

-The Queen of Sheba was first formally described in 1840 by John Lindley who gave it the name Macdonaldia variegata and published the description in A Sketch of the Vegetation of the Swan River Colony.
+Queen of Sheba orchid was first formally described in 1840 by John Lindley who gave it the name Macdonaldia variegata and published the description in A Sketch of the Vegetation of the Swan River Colony.
 In 1865 Ferdinand von Mueller changed the name to Thelymitra variegata and published the change in Fragmenta phytographiae Australiae.
 The specific epithet (variegata) is a Latin word meaning "of different sorts, particularly colors".

 Distribution and habitat

-The Queen of Sheba grows with low shrubs and grasses in woodland, forest and heath.
+Queen of Sheba grows with low shrubs and grasses in woodland, forest and heath.
 The flowers are insect pollinated and open on sunny days.
 It is found between Perth and Albany in the Geraldton Sandplains, Jarrah Forest, Mallee, Swan Coastal Plain and Warren biogeographic regions.